ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

   :end-before: __child_capture_disable_pg_end__

 .. warning::
   The value of ``placement_group_capture_child_tasks`` for a given actor is not inherited from its parent.
-If are creating nested actors of depth greater than 1 that should all use the same placement group, ``placement_group_capture_child_tasks`` should be explicitly set for each actor.
+If you are creating nested actors of depth greater than 1 that should all use the same placement group, ``placement_group_capture_child_tasks`` should be explicitly set for each actor.